 What is a blockchain?

 A blockchain is a way of storing and securing a ledger.
-Each transaction is a ‘block’ which contains a cryptographic hash of the previous block, a timestamp and the transaction data.
+Each transaction is a ‘block’, containing a cryptographic hash of the previous block, a timestamp and the transaction data.
 Each block contains information about the previous block, and so they form a chain which makes every transaction traceable.
 As a result, they are also decentralised.

 What is a cryptocurrency account?

-A cryptocurrency account is like a digital wallet, in which cryptocurrency can be stored.
-Many services allow you to do this, with services like Coinbase, Kraken and Binance being the largest.
-They also allow you to exchange the cryptocurrency for fiat currencies like the Dollar and the Pound.
+An account is like a digital wallet which specialises in storing cryptocurrency.
+Many services allow you to do this, with Coinbase, Kraken and Binance being the largest.
+They also allow you to exchange this type of currency for fiat currencies like the Dollar and the Pound.

 Why use a cryptocurrency accountant?